ejrh/matdb/README.md

 This document describes the currently *envisioned* design and implementation.
 Hence, the current MatDB program may behave quite differently from what is expected.

-There is a test program called "sensor-log" that imports timeseries data from a text file.

 Concepts
 ---